giacmarangoni/Android-Orientation-Test/README.md

 # Android-Orientation-Test
 An android orientation problem.

 Clone this project, build and run.
-Turn your device in landscape mode and then open a new activity.
+Turn your device into landscape mode and then open a new activity.
-You will notice that orientation will turn automatically to landscape mode (even though landscape it's disabled on smartphones thanks to  ```portrait_only``` property contained in bool.xml) and, after a while, It will come back to portrait mode.
+You will notice that orientation will turn automatically into landscape mode (even though landscape it's disabled on smartphones thanks to  ```portrait_only``` property contained in bool.xml) and, after a while, It will come back into portrait mode.

 ## Additional notes